ese5160/a14g-final-submission-s25-t04-crazy-thursday/README.md

 =======
     We use the Internet to enhance our device functionality by integrating it with a web interface, Node-Red, that allows users to remotely set study durations, monitor progress, and receive reminders.

+    We use the Internet to enhance our device functionality by integrating it with a web interface, Node-Red, that allows users to remotely set study durations, monitor progress, and receive reminders.

 - Device Functionality
     Explain how your Internet-connected device is designed Include sensors, actuators, and other critical components.